Stereochromyy/PawsPrintHub/README.md

 **<img src="https://github.com/Stereochromyy/PawsPrintHub/assets/154343987/7726e508-8d5b-496c-ad35-d29d4d7098e2" height="20px" width="20px">	Community engagement**
 -	Facilitate community engagement activities, ensuring active participation from users by contacting and sending out update info via emails.

-  **2. User/member view**
+  **2. User/member view** <br><br>
-:EMOJICODE::white_check_mark: Upon selecting "Login/Register" on the website, users may create an account for full access to available features.
+:white_check_mark: Upon selecting "Login/Register" on the website, users may create an account for full access to available features.
 The account details will require their full name as per IC, ID, password, email address etc. After registering the user will be redirected to log into their account.

 **<img src="https://github.com/Stereochromyy/PawsPrintHub/assets/154343987/232d2503-431a-4f2d-9931-c577a31b1185" height="20px" width="20px">	Animal care**
 -	Participate in animal foster care and adoption by browsing the pet lists and selecting pets for adoption or fostering.